MartinBarker/Media-To-Gif/README.md

+# Media-To-Gif

-# Takes movie file and subtitles file as input
-# Run script to go through movie and turn every 5 seconds into a gif, if the 5 seconds includes a quote, generate a gif of that full quote instead, and overlay subtitles onto the gif.
-# Downsample, resize, change colors and framerate of gif to make it as close to 4mb as possible.
-# Save gif with filename formatted like so: `${mediaName}-Start[${startTime}]-End[${endTime}]-Quote[${quote}].gif` where the vars are like so:
+This script takes a movie file and subtitles file as input.
+It processes the movie to generate GIFs every 5 seconds.
+If a 5-second interval includes a quote, it generates a GIF of that full quote instead and overlays subtitles onto the GIF.
+The script downsamples, resizes, changes colors, and adjusts the framerate of the GIF to make it as close to 4MB as possible.
+The GIF is saved with a filename formatted as `${mediaName}-Start[${startTime}]-End[${endTime}]-Quote[${quote}].gif`, where the variables are:
-    mediaName: Name of movie/Tv show, ex: '28 days later'
+- `mediaName`: Name of the movie/TV show, e.g., '28 days later'
-    startTime: Start time formatted like so: hh-mm-ss
+- `startTime`: Start time formatted as `hh-mm-ss`
-    endTime: End time formatted like so: hh-mm-ss
+- `endTime`: End time formatted as `hh-mm-ss`
-    quote: quote (if any) on the screen, max 30 characters, sanitized to be only text no other chars then a-z and 0-9.
+- `quote`: Quote (if any) on the screen, max 30 characters, sanitized to be only text with no other characters than a-z and 0-9.

 ## Setup Instructions